 Referring to Figure 3, plotting the old pipe/new pipe intersection points on the centrifugal pump curve shows that we can expect a range of 350 gpm to 425 gpm.
 Heads at the two points will be 204’ and 175’ respectively.
 In order to make a driver selection, HP calculation at 350 gpm @204’ TH @ 67% efficiency = 26.9 HP.
 For the 425 gpm @ 175’ TH @ 57% efficiency = 33 HP.

-Zero flow on the pump curve is called “shut-off”.
-Under low flow and high head conditions, centrifugal pump selection is limited and some care must be taken when operating in this range.
-This particular pump has a “drooping” curve which means that as it goes back toward shut-off, the head decreases slightly and the vertical red line drawn on the curve is the recommended minimum flow rate for this unit.
+Zero flow on the centrifugal pump curve is called “shut-off”.
+Under low-flow and high-head conditions, the centrifugal pump selection is limited, and some care must be taken when operating in this range.
+This particular pump has a “drooping” curve which means that as it goes back toward shut-off, the head decreases slightly and the vertical red line drawn on the centrifugal pump curve is the recommended minimum flow rate for this unit.

 Operating to the left of the red line may cause vibration.
-As operation moves in the direction of the shut-off point, radial thrust on the shaft increases, shaft deflection increases and can cause damage to mechanical seals.
-Operation in this range may produce a sound like cavitation which is, in fact, cut water cavitation.
-The cut water is an internal point in the volute where liquid pumped either goes out the discharge of is recirculated within the volute.
+As operation moves in the direction of the shut-off point, radial thrust on the shaft increases, shaft deflection increases, and this can cause damage to mechanical seals.
+Operation in this range may produce a sound like cavitation which is, in fact, cutwater cavitation.
+The cutwater is an internal point in the volute where liquid pumped either goes out the discharge of is recirculated within the volute.

-At low flow conditions, input power to the pump when the liquid has no place to go will result in a heat build -which over a long enough period of time, will cause the liquid to vaporize.
+In low-flow conditions—when the liquid has no place to go—input power to the pump will result in a heat build, which over a long enough period of time, will cause the liquid to vaporize.

-Catalog pump curves are plotted for synchronous motor speeds (minus slip).
-If performance at another speed such as 50 cycle vs. 60 cycle or variable speed applications is required, a simple relationship is available for making a special curve plot.
+Catalog centrifugal pump curves are plotted for synchronous motor speeds (minus slip).
+If performance at another speed—such as 50 cycle vs. 60 cycle or variable speed applications—is required, a simple relationship is available for making a special curve plot.
 Head varies with the square of the speed and capacity varies in direct proportion to the speed.
-From the curve used in this example illustrates a 50 cycle curve plot derived from 60 cycle performance.
+The pump performance curve used in this example illustrates a 50-cycle curve plot derived from 60-cycle performance.

 |3600 RPM PERFORMANCE||3000 RPM PERFORMANCE|

-Viscous liquids and material like paper stock can significantly modify pump performance for which the pump manufacturer should be consulted.
+Viscous liquids and material, such as paper stock, can significantly modify pump performance.
+In these situations, the pump manufacturer should be consulted.

 Predicting the behavior of fluids in motion involves reliance on a number of assumptions.
 Pipe friction loss, for example, relies on an estimate of piping conditions.
-A conservative system designer is going to provide flow rates that are, at least, enough.
+A conservative system designer will provide flow rates that are, at least, enough.

-With a thorough reading of all the information available from a performance curve, successful operation throughout all the system generated a range of heads and capacities can be safely predicted.
-Having checked all the boxes, a system designer needing to buy a pump for his project can do so with confidence that his selection will perform just as he has planned.
+With a thorough reading of all the information available from a pump performance curve, successful operation throughout the system generated a range of heads and capacities that can be safely predicted.
+Having checked all the boxes, a system designer who needs to buy a pump can do so with confidence that their selection will perform just as they have planned.